0xPolygonMiden/miden-base/docs/src/state.md

 # State

 The `State` describes the current condition of all accounts, notes, nullifiers and their statuses.
-Reflecting the “current reality” of the protocol at any given time.
+Reflecting the "current reality" of the protocol at any given time.

 ## What is the purpose of the Miden state model?